Three women accuse Gordon Sondland of sexual misconduct, report says - The Boston Globe

 The women shared their accounts with ProPublica and Portland Monthly, which published them online Wednesday in a joint investigative project between the nonprofit news organization and the Oregon magazine.

-The publication of the allegations came exactly one week after Sondland appeared before Congress and gave what was widely viewed as damaging testimony about Trump’s dealings with Ukraine and a “quid pro quo.”
+The publication of the allegations came a week after Sondland appeared before Congress and gave what was widely viewed as damaging testimony about Trump’s dealings with Ukraine and a “quid pro quo.”
 Sondland, 62, a businessman and hotelier, contributed $1 million to Trump’s inaugural committee.

 Advertisement